 The presumed site of the Battle of Assandun in 1016, which led to the Danish King Canute ascending the English throne, the village is at least 1,000 years old.
 The parish church of St Andrew dates from 1020, and the village is listed in the Domesday Book.

 Benfleet is a residential town of some 19,600 in the Borough of Castle Point, which also includes Canvey Island, Thundersley and Hadleigh.
-With origins dating back to at least the 6th century, it was the site of a battle between Saxons and Vikings in 894.
-The conservation area of the “Old Town” contains a number of historic buildings including St Mary’s Church.
+With origins dating back to at least the 6th century, it was the site of a battle between the Saxons and Vikings in 894.
+The conservation area of the ‘Old Town’ contains a number of historic buildings including St Mary’s Church.

-Benfleet railway station offers journey times to and from London Fenchurch of approximately 45 minutes.
-The town also has first class road connections with the M25, the county town of Chelmsford and Southend, as well as an excellent range of primary and secondary schools, including the highly-rated King John Academy.
+Benfleet railway station offers journey times to and from London Fenchurch Street of approximately 45 minutes.
+The town also has first-class road connections with the M25, the county town of Chelmsford and Southend, as well as an excellent range of primary and secondary schools.

 Today, the castle and the 500 acres of country park that surround it are managed by English Heritage.
 In 2012, this area hosted the London Olympic Mountain Biking events.